profmikegreene/conference-proposals/submitted/educause-2018.md

 ### Session Description
 Max Words: 300 Briefly state the importance, relevance, value, and/or interest to higher education IT.

-Hear how teams at Penn State, Duke, and Indiana University - institutions sharing decentralized academic and IT cultures - are building their learning technology ecosystems.
-Fueled by open source technology and standards, they are embracing user desires by allowing pedagogy and personalization to inform and shape technology selection in sustainably implemented ecosystems.

-Together, we'll explore some critical elements for success with similar initiatives:
-* embracing your university culture and building the right solution for it
-* lean yet integrated methodology in user experience design and development
-* ecosystem level management of technologies, not just service level
-* open technologies: webcomponents, REST, Learning Tools Interoperability, Grouper

-We all have those faculty who decide to use new, shiny TechnologyX.
-It can often be a poor and difficult choice for them as it means they have no support, but it is the best option for them and is sustainable for a time as it is a scale of 1.
-Instead of viewing this as a negative, how can we embrace, enhance and support their desire for control over the learning ecosystem?
-How do we embrace these solutions but do so in a FERPA compliant and accessible way without overwhelming IT staffs or students needing to understand multiple platforms?

- -Bryan/Lauren, what narrative is where this should go?

-When it's time for them to change in 3 years, they can't find the time or don't have the expertise to manage the change.

-For students, it's a different story.
-They have 4-6 faculty all doing something different and are overwhelmed by the variety of tools and implementations in each of their courses.

-How can IT embrace faculty choice, while providing a framework for support, ensuring data security and privacy, and all the while offering other competing solutions at the department, school, and university level?

-This reality exists on both of our campuses.
-PSU is trying to solve it from the content creation end, Duke starting at the student access content end and IU by building seamless experiences that push the boundaries of user experience.
-Faculty want to see what they can do in their courses.
-Students want to see what's going on in their courses.
-IT wants to run stable systems for the majority of users.
-Faculty and departments want to choose what technologies best fit their needs.

-Faculty don't just use their content in the context of their single course at your uni.
-Sometimes they adjunct at 4 different schools.
-Sometimes they give talks on the content.
-Sometimes they just want to share what they're passionate about on their website.
-Enable that, make it so easy for them to do what they want with what they create.

-### Session Description Rewritten (under 300 words)

 We all have faculty who decide to use new and/or unsupported learning technologies.
 Despite the lack of IT support, it may be the best choice for their particular course content and pedagogy.
 Students, however, are often overwhelmed by the disparate technology tools they must use and manage.
 In any given semester, students might have four or more different courses where each faculty member has introduced a different platform or has implemented some of the same tools differently.
 IT staff have yet another perspective - while they may embrace innovation, they are challenged by the work needed to support the existing and official solutions their organizations use, and it becomes difficult to scale the evaluation and integration of new and emerging tools while ensuring data security, FERPA compliance, and accessibility.

-How do we embrace new solutions but do so in a secure, FERPA compliant and accessible way without overwhelming IT staffs or students?
+How do we embrace new solutions but do so in a secure, FERPA compliant, and accessible way without overwhelming IT staffs or students?
 How can IT embrace faculty choice while offering other solutions at the department, school, and university level?

 Hear how teams at Penn State, Duke, and Indiana University - institutions sharing decentralized academic and IT cultures - are working on building their next generation digital learning environments (NGDLEs).
 Fueled by open source technology and standards, they are embracing user desires by allowing pedagogy and personalization to inform and shape technology selection in sustainably implemented ecosystems.

-In this session, you'll explore some critical elements for success of similar initiatives:
+In this session, you'll explore some critical elements for the success of similar initiatives:
-* embracing your university culture and building the right solution for it
+* embrace your university culture and build the right solution for it
-* lean integrated methodology in user experience design and development
+* integrate lean methodology in user experience design and development
-* ecosystem level management of technologies, not just service level
+* develop ecosystem-level management of technologies, not just service level
-* open technologies: webcomponents, REST, Learning Tools Interoperability, Grouper
+* open technologies: webcomponents, REST, Learning Tools Interoperability (LTI), Grouper

 ### Session Track
-* **Exploring Innovation in Teaching and Learning**
+**Exploring Innovation in Teaching and Learning**

+How do institutional IT practices enable and empower the core academic mission of teaching, learning, research, and scholarship?
+These practices include instructional design, digital learning, learning space design, research computing, online and blended learning, accessibility and universal design, and mobile learning, as well as support for libraries, pedagogical research and scholarship.

+Other track options

 * Creating a Culture of Data-Informed Decision Making
-* **Leading and Partnering Across the Institution**
+* Leading and Partnering Across the Institution
-* **Evolving Infrastructure and Enterprise IT**
+* Evolving Infrastructure and Enterprise IT
 * Managing and Reducing Information Technology Risk
 * Transforming the Student Experience